Nexus Letters all 50 States!

 Erectile Dysfunction Secondary to PTSD, Depression, Anxiety, and Other Mental Health Conditions

-PTSD may contribute to erectile dysfunction through persistent hyperarousal, hypervigilance, exaggerated startle response, intrusive memories, emotional numbing, irritability, avoidance, guilt, shame, and difficulty feeling safe or emotionally connected during intimacy.
+PTSD may contribute to veterans erectile dysfunction through persistent hyperarousal, hypervigilance, exaggerated startle response, intrusive memories, emotional numbing, irritability, avoidance, guilt, shame, and difficulty feeling safe or emotionally connected during intimacy.
 For some veterans, sexual activity may trigger anxiety, intrusive thoughts, emotional shutdown, or a sense of vulnerability.
-Chronic PTSD-related sleep disturbance and fatigue may also reduce libido and impair erectile performance.
+Chronic PTSD-related sleep disturbances and fatigue may also reduce libido and impair erectile performance.

 Schedule a Free Phone Consultation